danvk/catskills/_posts/2022-10-19-blackhead-range.md

 ![Panorama looking at Black Dome]({{site.baseurl}}/assets/2022-10-19-blackhead-range/blackdome-pano.jpeg)

 We had the best views coming down off Black Dome and up to Blackhead.
 Since it's the northernmost part of the Catskills, we could see all the way to other ranges: the Adirondacks, the Taconics and even to Vermont!
 Looking south at the other Catskills was also an unusual view for me.
-We could clearly see the steep ridge we'd climbed up Plateau, and even Mt.
-Pisgah from our days in the hollow!
+We could clearly see the [steep ridge we'd climbed up Plateau][plateau], and even [Mt.
+Pisgah] from our days in the hollow!

 ![Sketchy walk through leaf litter]({{site.baseurl}}/assets/2022-10-19-blackhead-range/sketchy-leaf-litter.jpeg)

 The hike down was steep and slower than we expected.
 Even on the straightaways, we were losing daylight and it was treacherous walking over leaf-covered rocks and streams.
 We got back to Max & Sarah's car just as it was getting really dark and met up with Alex for dinner at Hotel Kinsley in Kingston.

 ![Scenic viewpoint with glowing fall colors]({{site.baseurl}}/assets/2022-10-19-blackhead-range/glowing-fall.jpeg)

+[plateau]: /catskills/2022/10/09/2022-10-09-plateau.html
+[Mt.
+Pisgah]: /catskills/2020/09/30/2020-09-30-pisgah.html